laphnn/contraction_optimizer/README.md

 * `Graph` does not support internal loops, i.e. reductions on just a single tensor.
 Those are assumed to be taken care of elsewhere, e.g. tetraquark internal loops are computed elsewhere and the result is a tensor of rank less than four.
 The `ContractionOptimizer` will never produce internal loops, even though that means missing out on some optimizations at lower orders of `Ndil` -- however the algorithm always yields the optimal path at the dominant order in `Ndil`.
 * The index range `Ndil` is assumed to be the same everywhere.
 * Due to the way the contractions are stored in bit arrays, the maximum rank of tensors that can be dealt with is `2^3-1=7`.
 The maximal number of tensors that can occur in one diagram (or graph rather) is `2^4 = 16`.

+## Copyright Notice

+Contraction Optimizer v1.0 Copyright (c) 2019, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.